BlackGlory/justypes/README.md

 Dumb types for TypeScript in the real world.

 `justypes` contains these types:
+- A new type is an interface.
 - A new type is a collection of types.
-- A new type is a type that extracts the internal type from another type.
 - A new type is a mapping of type A to type B.

 ## Install